jpaezsa/marketingparser/README.md

 Marketing websites parser
 ===============

-This is a parser for 3 marketing websites:
+This is a parser for several marketing websites:

 - digitalbuzzblog.com
 - creativeguerrillamarketing.com
 - creativecriminals.com
+- viralblog.com
+- improveverywhere.com
+- onthegroundlookingup.com
+- 1000heads.com
+- blog.guerrillacomm.com

 Parses all blog posts to a CSV file.
 Each record represents one blog post and has the following structure: